 Central Lines are more invasive, leading directly into the heart and can be left in for several weeks/months.

-Midline Catheters are a less invasive method for delivering contents or drawing blood samples.
+Midline Catheters are a less invasive method than the Central Line for delivering contents or drawing blood samples.
 They can be left in the patient for more than five days but less than a month.¹

 Where can I learn more information?

 www.myIV.com is the resource to empower and inform patients and caregivers on IVs and IV therapy.
 We bring you current information from trusted healthcare experts, so you have one less thing to worry about.

 ¹When to use a midline catheter: Nursing2017 http://journals.lww.com/nursing/Citation/2005/04000/When_to_use_a_midline_catheter.49.aspx